LoopKit/loopdocs/docs/index.md

 There are a number of social media options.
 (Read the directions on each of these - some ask you to answer questions - please do so):

   * The fastest way to get help (with the most number of mentors) is to join [The Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup).
-  * There is another group, Loop and Learn, that has a lot of Loop-centric information, a Speaker Series covering many topics of general Diabetes interest as well as Loop-specific chats, alerts whenever there is an update to iOS and Xcode, Quick Tips and articles written by mentors providing their Loop experience.
+  * There is another group, Loop and Learn, that has a lot of Loop-centric information, a T1D Speaker Series covering many topics of general diabetes interest as well as Loop-specific chats, alerts whenever there is an update to iOS and Xcode, Quick Tips and articles written by mentors providing their Loop experience.
       * [LoopandLearn Facebook Group](https://www.facebook.com/groups/LOOPandLEARN)
       * [LoopandLearn Website](https://www.loopandlearn.org)
   * Both the Looped and LoopandLearn Facebook groups provide support for some Loop forks (remember other CGM?) as well as other DIY closed loop options.
   * Many Loopers use the Nightscout tool to assist in monitoring their settings in Loop.
 The fastest Nightscout help can be found in the original #wearenotwaiting community [CGM in the Cloud](https://www.facebook.com/groups/CGMinthecloud).
-  * For those not interested in Facebook or interested in what is coming next for Loop, join [Loop Zulipchat](https://loop.zulipchat.com) and be sure to subscribe to all the channels.
+  * For those not interested in Facebook or interested in what is coming next for Loop, join [Loop Zulipchat](https://loop.zulipchat.com) and be sure to subscribe to all the streams or you'll miss some interesting conversations.
-      * Note - please only post in one channel at zulipchat - the mentors are subscribed to all of them.
+  * Note - please only post a question in one group on Facebook or under one stream on zulipchat - many mentors monitor more than one place.
+If you don't hear an answer in 24 hours, then try a different place.
+On Facebook, leave your question posted after you've gotten an answer, but edit the original post to say it's been resolved.
+This prevents mentors from needing to read all the answers to see if you've been helped.
+Others may have the same question and will read your post.

-  * And for those interested in delving deeper, see the next few sections.
+For those interested in delving deeper, see the next few sections.

-## Contribute

-Please consider submitting suggestions for updates and improvements to this documentation or the [Loop app code](index.md#information-for-coders).

-For documentation, please go to the [LoopKit/loopdocs repository Issues page](https://github.com/LoopKit/loopdocs/issues).
-Review issues that are already open.
-If your issue is open, you are welcome to add comments or vote to have the issue handled promptly.
-If your issue is new, please add it by clicking on the `New Issue` button.
-Indicate what page or pages need updating with a brief description, and we'll collaborate from there.
-(Note - you do not have to log in to github to read the Issues, but you cannot comment or add a new Issue without logging in.)

-If you do not have a github userID, but are a member of the Loop Facebook group or Loop Zulipchat, you can post a message there.
-On Facebook - make sure your post is clear that you have a comment about LoopDocs.
-In Loop Zulipchat, please use the [documentation stream, Loopdocs Issue topic](https://loop.zulipchat.com/#narrow/stream/270362-documentation/topic/Loopdocs.20Issue)

-There are over 70 pages of content and we need all the reviewers we can get to help find typos and pages that need to be updated.

 ## Development History